 At Schoolyard Roots, we are rooted in a belief in the strength of our community.

 We know that people across Alabama depend on access to fresh food to lead healthy and successful lives.
 Without strong food systems, our communities suffer.

 Our focus is to empower the next generation by connecting them with real food.

-Schoolyard Roots partners with elementary schools and the Tuscaloosa County Juvenile Detention Center to bring learning to life through teaching gardens.
+Schoolyard Roots partners with Tuscaloosa area elementary schools to bring learning to life through teaching gardens.

 We train school teachers on our hands-on curriculum to help bring classroom concepts to life in the real world.